vandre-sales/meliva-ds/docs/docs/components/color-picker.md

 Set the color picker's format with the `format` attribute.
 Valid options include `hex`, `rgb`, `hsl`, and `hsv`.
 Note that the color picker's input will accept any parsable format (including CSS color names) regardless of this option.

-To prevent users from toggling the format themselves, add the `no-format-toggle` attribute.
+To prevent users from toggling the format themselves, add the `without-format-toggle` attribute.

 ```html {.example}
 <div class="wa-grid" style="--min-column-size: 12ch;">